-What Can a Handyman Do in Spokane Valley, Washington?
+What Can a Handyman Do Without a License in Spokane Valley, Washington?

 In Spokane Valley (Spokane County), most paid handyman work must be done under a Washington contractor registration unless it falls under a narrow "minor work" exception (generally very small dollar/limited scope jobs).
 Separately, Washington requires specialty trade licensing for electrical and plumbing work (and permits can still be required even for small jobs).
 You’ll also need a Washington State business license (via DOR) and a City of Spokane Valley business license to operate legally within city limits.